SapotaCorp

 Takeaway

 Send Throttling is an often-skipped feature that prevents an entirely self-inflicted class of outage.
 Any send that drives concentrated downstream traffic - flash sales, stock launches, checkout-heavy promotions - should have throttling configured.
-Five minutes of setup saves the day the email over-performs.
+5 minutes of setup saves the day the email over-performs.

 Sizing an SFMC campaign with downstream infra limits?
 Our Salesforce team configures throttling, schedule windows, and infrastructure coordination on production engagements.
 Get in touch ->